deep-foundation/firebase-push-notification/README.md

 ### Web Push Certificate

 - Insert [`WebPushCertificate`] with string value
-You can find it in firebase console in settings of your project
+You can find it in firebase console in settings of your project.
+You can use this url: https://console.firebase.google.com/project/PROJECT_ID/settings/serviceaccounts/adminsdk where you should change `PROJECT_ID` to your project id
 - (optional) Insert [`UsesWebPushCertificate`] from `User` to [`WebPushCertificate`] to make it active
 ### Device
 - Insert [`Device`]